 High Court Won’t Hear Death Penalty Case

-WASHINGTON (AP) _ Despite the concerns of two justices, the Supreme Court refused Monday to be drawn into an international death penalty debate over the legal rights of a Mexican on Oklahoma’s death row.
+WASHINGTON (AP) _ The Supreme Court refused Monday to be drawn into an international debate over how the United States treats foreigners on death row.

 ``It surely is reasonable to presume that most foreign nationals are unaware of the provisions of the Vienna Convention (as are, it seems, many local prosecutors),″ Stevens wrote.

-The World Court at The Hague ruled earlier this year that the United States should delay the executions of several men, including Torres, while the court investigates whether the more than 50 Mexican nationals on U.S. death rows were given their right to legal help from the Mexican government.
+The World Court at The Hague ruled this year that the United States should delay the executions of several men, including Torres, while the court investigates whether the more than 50 Mexican nationals on U.S. death rows had been given their rights to legal help from the Mexican government.

-Breyer said the Supreme Court should not have disposed of the Torres case until the World Court has finished its deliberations.
+Justice Breyer said the Supreme Court should not have disposed of the Torres case until the World Court has completed its deliberations.

 Mexico does not use the death penalty.
-In August 2002, Mexican President Vicente Fox canceled a visit to President Bush’s ranch in Texas to protest the state’s execution of convicted police killer Javier Suarez Medina.
+In August 2002, Mexican President Vicente Fox canceled a visit to President Bush’s ranch in Texas to protest the state’s execution of convicted police killer Javier Suarez Medina, a Mexican national.

 The case is Torres v.
 Mullin, 03-5781.